 Course length: 6102 metres, par: 72

 Played host to many big national events including the Australian Open for women and the men's PGA title.
 An Alex Russell design featuring big greens with bunkers cut tight against the putting surface to create some extremely difficult hole-locations.
-All par threes are meritorious but none more so than the incredible eleventh hole – an uphill par three with a three-level green heavily bunkered and set diagonally to the line of play.
+All par threes are meritorious but none more so than the incredible 11th hole – an uphill par 3 with a three-level green heavily bunkered and set diagonally to the line of play.
 It is invariably included in the experts' collection of the best 18 holes in Australia.
-The approach shot into the crested fifth green is also a standout.
+The approach shot into the crested 5th green is also a standout.
+Find out more.

 Commonwealth Golf Club